Gökdepe: Battle of Geok Tepe

 The fortress of Geok Tepe consisted of a walled enclosure 1+3/4 mi in circuit, the wall being 18 ft high and 20 to 30 ft thick.
-In December 1880 in the Siege of Geoktepe it was attacked by 6,000 Russians under General Mikhail Skobelev against 25,000 defenders.
+In December 1880 in the Siege of Geok Tepe it was attacked by 6,000 Russians under General Mikhail Skobelev against 25,000 defenders.
 The siege of Geok Tepe lasted 23 days, after which the fort was taken by storm.
 The Russian forces encountered heavy resistance and finally broke in by digging a tunnel under the wall, then detonating a mine under the wall on January 12 (24th new style), 1881.
 Once the fortress was breached, the Russian troops stormed in.
 Several hundred defenders died in the explosion, and many more died in the fighting that ensued.
 Eventually, the defenders, and the 40,000 civilians inside the fort, fled across the desert, pursued by General Skobelev's cavalry.
 Around 8,000 Turkmen soldiers and civilians died while fleeing, adding to 6,500 who had died in the fort.
 Russian casualties were 398 killed and 669 wounded.